 1989 – Centre-forward Andy Carroll was born in Gateshead.
 He signed from Newcastle United for a club record £35m on transfer deadline day in January 2011 after 33 goals in 91 games for his boyhood club, including one in their 3-1 defeat of the reds at St. James’ Park in December 2010.
 He struck eleven times in 58 reds games, moving to West Ham United for their club record £15.5m fee in June 2013 after spending the previous season on loan at Upton Park.

 1998 – Keeper Shamal George was born in Wirral.
 He joined the reds in 2009, making his first appearance for the first-team in our friendly win at Huddersfield Town in July 2016, as an outfield player!
 He moved on to Colchester United in August 2020.

 1940 – Welsh full-back Allan Jones was born in Flint.
 He signed as an amateur in April 1955, turning professional two years later.
 He played five times before moving to Brentford in August 1963.

 In and out

 2016 – Midfielder Marko Grujić signed from Crvena Zvezda for £5.1m and then was immediately loaned back.
-After arriving permanently that summer, he has so far netted once in sixteen senior appearances, but is currently on loan at Porto.
+After arriving permanently that summer, he netted once in sixteen senior appearances, moving on to Porto permanently in July 2021 after a loan spell.

 Held by the Hatters